cardboard-iguana/cardboard-iguana.com/log/2022-03-27-itprotv-comptia-security-plus.md

 GSM = Global System for Mobile Communications

 GSM is the dominant standard, and is the one that uses SIM (“Subscriber Identity Module”) cards.
-ExamCram indicates that CDMA is the more secure cellular standard.
+Exam Cram indicates that CDMA is the more secure cellular standard.

 GSM/CDMA describe the voice component of the cellular network.
 2G, 3G, and 4G/LTE describe the data standard.